cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 FAILED (failures=1)
 ```

 The test case shows a failure explaining that the expected set of vertices and returned set of vertices are not equal in some cases.
 It also provides examples where our test has failed.

-**_note: This test is not comprehensive, you shall also test the set of edges to see if there are any reference still present to the removed node_**
+**Note**: This test is not comprehensive, you shall also test the set of edges to see if there are any reference still present to the removed node.

-#### _Further graph properties needing testing_
+##### _Further graph properties needing testing_

 Yet, there are several other properties which one shall test before declaring an algorithm acceptable, for example:

 1. test no duplicate nodes or edge
 2. edges have positive weights
 3. weights are in expected range
 4. path algorithms work as expected
 5. set operations such as union, intersection, etc.
 6. adding vorticea and edges
 7. and many more properties

 ## 8. Visualization